jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `xts-environment` attribute of the `xts` subsystem
 Can you get the xts-environment attribute of the xts subsystem?
 Can you get the xts environment attribute of the xts subsystem?
+## syntax of the operation to get the `deployment-scanner` subsystem
+Can you get the deployment-scanner subsystem?
+Can you get the deployment-scanner?
+Can you retrieve all the attributes of the deployment-scanner subsystem?
 ## syntax of the operation to get a `scanner` resource of the `deployment-scanner` subsystem
 Can you get all the scanner resource of the deployment-scanner subsystem?
 Can you get all the scanner resource of the deployment-scanner subsystems?